ASK KNOX

 The Rule

 Silence is not health.
 Every scoring component emits fire rate.
 Every fire rate has two alert thresholds.
 No component ships without them.
-The Hermes calibrator ran dead for weeks because fire-rate monitoring did not exist.
+The Agent Framework calibrator ran dead for weeks because fire-rate monitoring did not exist.
 Now it does — and the pattern travels to every scoring bot in the ecosystem.